EvyatarPerets-Dev/CarsGallery/README.md

 # CarsGallery
-Cars gallery is an app that shows my automotive photos and help me fidn new clients and to schedule shooting day.
+Cars gallery is an app that shows my automotive photos and help me find new clients and to schedule shooting day.